rach7777/monax-may/thelonious.io_landingpage.md

 Unlike other projects in the distributed computing space, there is no "pre-sale" and there are no tokens (e.g., bitcoins) needed to run a Thelonious chain - users will not need to "pay to play".
 There is no reason that an Eris platform should ever be anything but free for an ordinary person to use.

-We're not talking about vaporware or white papers here - we're talking about real software that developers can use today.
+We're not talking about vaporware or white papers here - we're talking about real software that developers can use, today.
 Head over to our GitHub page and see what you can build!